- Uninstalling from Windows does not remove all files, folders, and registry keys associated with a program.

 Storage sensor

-El Storage sensor It's an automated function that periodically cleans up temporary files and empties the recycle bin according to your settings.
+Storage Sense is an automated feature that periodically cleans up temporary files and empties the Recycle Bin according to your settings.
 To activate it:

 - Go to Configuración> Sistema> Almacenamiento.